 But putting others first came at a cost.
 Marianna realised that constantly sacrificing her own needs left her feeling depleted and unfulfilled.
 “Even though it looked like, on the outside, that I was doing something loving, I wasn’t giving myself the love that my body, mind, soul and heart were calling for.”

-Marianna recently spoke to Belle on the Step Into Me podcast about the discomfort of putting yourself first.
+In the first episode of the Step Into Me podcast, Marianna talks about the discomfort of putting yourself first.
 She now believes the discomfort of breaking old patterns is a stepping stone to a more authentic, loving version of yourself.

 How to Put Yourself First

-Mindfulness practices, such as meditation or pausing to notice your breath, can help you observe your feelings without judgement.
-This approach allows the discomfort to pass through you, building resilience, and making it easier to return to a place of self-love. - Use Movement and Somatic Expression
+Mindfulness practices like meditation allow you to observe your feelings without judgement.
+When you allow the discomfort to pass through you it helps build resilience, and makes it easier to return to a place of self-love. - Use Movement to Release Feelings of Selfishness

-Making your feelings physical—through movement, dance, or playful physical theatre—can help you process and release the fear of being “selfish.”
-By embodying the discomfort, you allow your body to recalibrate, moving the energy through and out of your system.
-This somatic approach helps rewire old patterns at a deeper level than thought alone. - Journal Freely to Uncover Hidden Patterns
+It may feel strange at first, but when you make your feelings physical, through movement or dance, it can help you to process and release the fear of being “selfish.”
+By embodying the discomfort, you allow your body to recalibrate, and allow the energy to move through and out of your system. - Get Writing

 Marianna believes “forgiveness is a powerful bridge to self-love”.
-Practice letting go of self-judgement and extend compassion to yourself for past behaviours or beliefs.
-This also includes forgiving those who taught you to put yourself last, understanding they were acting from their own conditioning.
-Letting go of judgement softens resistance and makes space for greater self-acceptance.
+Practice letting go of self-judgement and being more compassionate towards yourself.
+It also pays to forgive those who taught you to put yourself last, and to recognise that they too were most likely acting from their own conditioning.

-Begin each day with a few quiet moments before engaging with the world.
-Whether it’s making tea or sitting in meditation, this daily ritual helps you tune into your personal needs and intentions.
-Avoid checking your phone or reacting to external demands first thing in the morning to maintain this connection to yourself. - Cultivate Energetic Self-Love, Not Just Boundaries
+Begin each day with a few quiet moments before checking your phone and engaging with the world.
+Whether it’s making tea or sitting in meditation, having a daily ritual helps you tune into your personal needs and intentions. - Cultivate Self-Love Without Boundaries

-Instead of building rigid boundaries that can feel like walls, focus on generating a strong sense of love and self-worth within yourself.
+Instead of building rigid boundaries that can become walls, focus on cultivating a strong sense of love and self-worth within yourself.
 This inner “force field” naturally attracts respect and kindness from others.
-It also allows you to respond to challenges from a place of fullness rather than depletion. - Respond to Triggers with Compassion, Not Reactivity
+It also helps you to respond to challenges from a place of fullness rather than depletion. - Practice Positive Self-Talk

 Treat yourself with the same kindness you would offer a friend.
-When you notice self-criticism, gently redirect your inner dialogue towards encouragement and understanding.
-Affirm your strengths and celebrate small steps towards self-love. - Celebrate Your Uniqueness and Nourish Yourself
+When you notice negative self-talk creeping in, gently redirect your inner dialogue towards love, encouragement and understanding.
+This takes time and practice, but is another positive step towards self-love. - Feed Your Soul

-Make time for activities that fill your heart and align with your values, whether it’s creative pursuits, time in nature, or simply taking time out to rest.
+Put yourself first by taking time for activities that fill your heart and align with your values, whether it’s creative pursuits, time in nature, or simply taking time out to rest.
+If it feels foreign at first, ask yourself, “What did I enjoy as a child?”
+It’s a great place to start.

 Being True to You